mcm4628/extfamily_institutionalization/README.txt

 	"sippxxxx.dct".
 If so, you should rename them to remove the ".txt".

         You also need to unzip the data files before running the do files.

-	The original zip files, the original do files to unpack them, and the original dictionary filesi are found in XXXXXXX/data/NBER2008/FromNBER.
-The do files have ".orig" appended to their names.

-	XXXXXXX/data/NBER2008/ModifiedForExecution contains the modified do files, the renamed dictionary files, and the logs from executing the do files to create the data files.

 Part 3.
 Produce variables for analysis